-The Distributed Energy Integration Program (DEIP) is a collaboration of government agencies, market authorities, industry and consumers associations aimed at maximising the value of customers’ DER for all energy users.
+The Distributed Energy Integration Program (DEIP) is a collaboration of government agencies, market authorities, industry and consumer associations aimed at maximising the value of customers’ distributed energy resources (DER) for all energy users.

-Led by a steering group the premise is that a forum that supports information exchange and collaboration on DER issues will enable a more efficient identification of knowledge gaps and priorities and accelerate reforms in the interest of customers.
+Led by a steering group, the forum is driven by a premise that information exchange and collaboration on DER issues will enable more efficient identification of knowledge gaps and priorities and accelerate reforms in the interest of customers.

 - Exchanging value in markets – Energy markets that efficiently exchange the fair value from customer owned distributed energy

 - Distributed energy and the grid – Technical systems that enable the efficient use and operation of the distributed energy system

 Within these focus areas, DEIP has identified four workstreams: